 For individuals, the marginal cost of siblings is a reduction in the number of schooling years they receive, and the marginal cost of each sibling is approximately one-fifth of that of schooling years (Featherman and Hauser 1978; Blake 1981,1989; Heer 1985; Powell and Steelman 1990).
 For families with more children, parents must allocate their limited material and nonmaterial resources (such as time and energy) to different children.
-Each child from a large family, material and nonmaterial resources so that the number of siblings has a negative effect on resources allocated to them, regardless of education level, occupation, or even intelligence.
+Each child from a large family, compared with each child from families with fewer children, must obtain diluted material and nonmaterial resources so that the number of siblings has a negative effect on resources allocated to them, regardless of education level, occupation, or even intelligence.